Couragenwanduka/My_descriptive_statistics_code/README.md

 ## Introduction
-welcome to courages statistic calcultor, this is a javascript code that allows to perform some statistics problems
+welcome to courages statistic calculator, this is a javascript code that allows to perform some statistics problems

 ## Usage
 **Perform Calculations**